Skip to Content

 The hike is moderately steep and travels through rhododendrons and hardwoods, across several wooden bridges and small waterfalls, before finally reaching a wooden boardwalk that was created to protect the delicate vegetation on the summit.

-Dog-Friendly Downtown Blowing Rock
+Explore Downtown in Dog-Friendly Blowing Rock

-Blowing Rock is a thoroughly walkable town, with cute boutiques and restaurants, plus several lovely parks and an itty-bitty museum.
-Most importantly, they’ve got two ice-cream shops and a fabulous coffee shop, and just about every store has a bowl of water out for thirsty pooches.
+Most importantly, they’ve got two ice cream shops and a fabulous coffee shop, and just about every store has a bowl of water out for thirsty pooches.

 Memorial Park, which is located right on Main Street, is not dog-friendly, but if you walk down Laurel Lane from Main Street, you will come to Broyhill Park, which allows dogs.
 There is a small pond, gardens, and benches for relaxing.

-While many of the stores in downtown Blowing Rock allow dogs, your dog’s favorite place will definitely be Stella Blue’s Pawtique.
 Flynn and I popped in to get him a little treat, and we were amazed by all the dried animal parts for sale.
 I bought him a duck neck, which he devoured in two seconds.

 Stella Blue’s loves meeting the dogs that come to town, and they have a great selection of treats, toys, beds, and collars.
-It’s definitely a must-visit if you’re passing through with your pooch!
+It’s a must-visit if you’re passing through with your pooch!

 Dog-Friendly Blowing Rock Restaurants